ARIMAenjoyer/poisson-glm/README.md

 ## Why Poisson GLM?

-Crime rates represent count-type data per population unit.
+Crime rates represent count-type data per population unit, which is exactly what poisson distribution describes as random variable.
 A Poisson GLM with log link ensures:

 - Non-negative predictions